Prince Hat Under the Ground: Translations

-The tale was translated into English with the title Prince Hatt under the Earth; or, The Three Singing Leaves.

-Benjamin Thorpe, in his compilation of Scandinavian fairy tales, translates the tale as Prince Hatt under the Earth, or The Three Singing Leaves, and gives variants across 9 tale traditions.

-In a compilation of Swedish fairy tales, the tale was translated as Prince Hat Underground.
+The tale was translated into English with the title Prince Hatt under the Earth; or, The Three Singing Leaves, and by Benjamin Thorpe, in his compilation of Scandinavian fairy tales, as Prince Hatt under the Earth, or The Three Singing Leaves.
+The tale was also translated as Prince Hat Underground and as Prince Hat Beneath the Earth.

+The tale was also translated to German as Prinz Hut unter der Erde.

 Analysis

 Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 425A, "The Animal as Bridegroom". in this tale type, the heroine is a human maiden who marries a prince that is cursed to become an animal of some sort.
 She betrays his trust and he disappears, prompting a quest for him.

 Motifs

 The motif of the separation of the heroine from her children is located by scholarship across Celtic and Germanic speaking areas.

 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".

 As part of the journey to her husband, the heroine may be helped by three old crones - a motif that appears in European variants.